Title

 • An EC meter

-A ¼-teaspoon measuring spoon has a volume of about 1.25 milliliters (ml).
+A ¼ teaspoon measuring spoon has a volume of about 1.25 milliliters (ml).
 A leveled ¼ teaspoon of salt weighs about 1.7 grams or 1,700 milligrams.
-One cup of water is equal to 0.236 liter or 236 milliliters, and 4 cups is equal to 0.94 liter.
-We will make a calibration salt mixture with a TDS of about 2,600 mg/l because this is the level that begins to have adverse effects on livestock.
+One cup of water equals 0.236 liters or 236 milliliters, and 4 cups equals 0.94 liters.
+Make a calibration solution with a TDS of around 2,600 mg/L because livestock can have adverse effects at this level and beyond.

-Carefully add salt to the ¼-teaspoon measuring spoon and level it off with a straight edge.
-Put the salt in the dry container.
-Set the measuring cup on a level surface and carefully measure 4 cups of distilled water as accurately as possible; add to the container.
-Mix until the salt is dissolved.
-Let it stand for about five minutes to make sure the salt thoroughly dissolved.
+Add table salt to the ¼ teaspoon and level it off with a straight edge.
+Add the salt to the mixing container.
+Set the measuring cup on a level surface and add 4 cups of distilled water to the container.
+Mix until the salt is dissolved, and let it rest for about 5 minutes.

 Field Testing